Jose-J-Martinez/ibm-cloud-secrets-manager-ansible/README.md

 # Overview

-This is a sample ansible playbook that uses IBM Cloud Secrets manager to store secrets.
-With Secrets Manager, you can create, lease, and centrally manage secrets that are used in IBM Cloud services or your custom-built applications.
-Secrets are stored in a dedicated Secrets Manager instance per customer, built on HashiCorp Vault.
+IBM Cloud Secrets Manager is an SaaS offering that enables customer and internal IBM teams to can create, rotate, update, and centrally manage secrets.
+The secrets can be used by internal services provided by IBM Cloud itself, such as One compliance toolchains, or built-in applications (NG Fabric playbooks).
+All the customer accounts can have a dedicated instance.
+The instance is built on open-source HashiCorp Vault, which means that the [Hashicorp Vault API](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-vault-api) is enabled to consume and manage the lifecycle of the secrets.

 ## Tested with Ansible